nghilevi/java-beverage-machine-simulator/README.md

 * Engineer-Id: each engineer-id represents an engineer.

 * Start-Super-Busy-At: The specific time an engineer becomes super busy.
-This is generated randomly based on the likelihood that the engineer can become super-busy.
+This is generated randomly based on the likelihood that the engineer can become super-busy in a unit of time.

 * End-Super-Busy-At: The specific time an engineer becoms non super busy.
-This is calculated by startedBusyTime + timeStaySuperBusy (in minutes) inputed by the user.
+This is calculated by started busy time + time stay super busy (in minutes) inputed by the user.

 * Status-On-Queue: Super-Busy or Non-Super-Busy.
-This is decided based on whether the time when the engineer enter a queue is before or after he/she has become non super busy.
+This is decided based on whether the time the engineer enter the queue is before or after he/she has become non super busy.

 ##Other notes about this implementation:
 * For representational purpose, the program uses a default start working time, and working duration to define the boudary of what to be printed out.
 This can be modified easily in the Constants.java file.